Olds Option: 1978 Pontiac Firebird Formula 400 – SOLD!

 (To stop the slideshow and expand the pictures, click on the current photograph below)

 Late 1970s emissions regulations had automobile manufacturers scrambling to offer engines that could meet the standards.
-For reasons not entirely clear today, in 1978 if a potential Firebird buyer wanted a 400 cubic inch V8 mated to an automatic, their new Pontiac actually featured an Oldsmobile 403 cubic inch V8.
-That’s what we believe is going on with this unmolested, survivor-quality, 1978 Pontiac Firebird 400 currently listed here on Craigslist in Knoxville, Tennesee.
-More interesting is the fact either the seller does not know this nuance or they are hoping potential buyers aren’t aware.
+For reasons not entirely clear today, in 1978, if a potential Firebird buyer wanted a 400 cubic inch V8 mated to an automatic, their new Pontiac actually featured an Oldsmobile 403 cubic inch V8.
+That’s what we believe is going on with this unmolested, survivor-quality 1978 Pontiac Firebird 400 for sale initially in June 2022 and last offered in March 2023 on Craigslist in Knoxville, Tennesee.
+More interesting is that the seller does not know this nuance or hopes potential buyers aren’t aware.

-Currently offered for $22,900, Classic.com, the analytics and search engine for the collector car market, confirms the ask is well below the one-year rolling average of this guide’s summary for second-generation 1978 Pontiac Firebirds in all trim levels.
-We do note that this guides estimates in this case heavily reflect Trans Am sales versus lower-trim models for that year.
+Last offered for $19,900 (the original ask was $22,900), Classic.com, the analytics and search engine for the collector car market, confirms the ask is well below the one-year rolling average of this guide’s summary for second-generation 1978 Pontiac Firebirds in all trim levels.
+We do note that this guide estimates, in this case, heavily reflect Trans Am sales versus lower-trim models for that year.
 By clicking on the green dots in the graph below, you can navigate to each comparable car sold as a way to help you evaluate the price of the Firebird featured here:

 As a second data point, the Collector Car Market Review Online Tool reveals the seller’s ask falls between this guide’s #2 Very Good” estimate of $15,900 and its #1 “Excellent” appraisal of $24,100.